Classicalqy/hrm-mini/README.md

 ## Docker support (optional)

 We use this docker image for experiments.
-You can use this image for exact reproducing our experiments.
+You can use this image for exact reproducing.

+You can check the exact software version in this image.

 ```bash
 docker pull sapientai/pytorch-docker:26.02.14.hopper